ravisharda/pravega-developer-resources/docker-compose-commands.md

    ```
    export HOST_IP=192.168.224.129 && docker-compose up -d

+   Or, if you have already exported HOST_IP:
+   docker-compose up -d

+   This works better:
+   docker-compos up -d --force-recreate

    # Note:
    #  - The -d flag runs it in the background
    #  - Replace the IP address with the host's IP Address.